stellasphere/cssscroll.js/README.md

 If you would like to incorporate a scroll effect for a header, where the header shrinks when scrolled down.

 **HTML:**
-You need to include a inline class in the HTML with `scroll-` and whatever scroll event you like.
+You need to include an inline class in the HTML with `scroll-` and whatever scroll event you like.
 In this case, the header is supposed to shrink when scrolled down, so the `notpagetop` event works best.
 (It includes the `not` keyword since using just the `pagetop` event would result in the header shrinking while at the top of the page)
 ```html